efendyk/tutorial-Predicting_NBA_Games/README.md

 4. Created a AwayRecords.sql, HomeRecords.sql, OverallRecords.sql, and ScoreData.sql views to create the features for the games that we are predicting

 5. Executed the PredictGameBatchMode stored procedure to predicted the last quarter of the season.

+The raw data was obtained from the www.basketballgeek.com/data/ website.
+I used the CombineGamePlayByPlayData.R script to combine all of the 1,176 individual files into one data frame and saved that data frame to a csv file.